-Graduate Attribute (with underpinning knowledge profile and indicators of attainment Self-review instructions Guidance to guide interpretation of changes to Graduate Attributes • rledge within ri, and set out those SA2: Problem Analysis: SA2: Identify, formulate, research literature and analyse broadly-defined engineering problems reaching substantiated conclusions using analytical tools appropriate to the discipline or area of specialisation.
+Graduate Attribute (with underpinning knowledge profile and indicators of attainment Self-review instructions Guidance to guide interpretation of changes to Graduate Attributes of Knowledge for the discipline - e.g., Software Engineering Body of Knowledge (SWEBOK), Structural Engineering Body of Knowledge and Skills - SESOC.
+Identify those aspects of relevant engineering knowledge within Matauranga Māori, and set out those courses in which they are covered.
+SA2: Problem Analysis: SA2: Identify, formulate, research literature and analyse broadly-defined engineering problems reaching substantiated conclusions using analytical tools appropriate to the discipline or area of specialisation.
 (SK1 to SK4).
 Underpinning knowledge drawn from: SK1: A systematic, theory-based understanding of the natural sciences applicable to the sub-discipline and awareness of relevant social sciences.
 SK2: Conceptually-based mathematics, numerical analysis, data analysis, statistics and formal aspects of computer and information science to support detailed consideration and use of models applicable to the sub-discipline.
-Prepare a schematic diagram showing the progressive development of the SA graduate attribute.
-This diagram should use several text boxes of the type below which identify the courses in which both the underpinning knowledge and the graduate attribute are progressively developed and assessed.
-Show the most advanced contributing course at the top of the diagram.
-Do not include any courses in which development of the attribute is implicit, or occurs on an 'as needed' basis.
-Show arrows to demonstrate the progressive development/ scaffolding of learning.
-Course Code + Title (hyperlinked to course outline) No change.
 SK3: A systematic, theory-based formulation of engineering fundamentals required in an accepted sub-discipline.
-SK4: Engineering specialist knowledge that provides theoretical frameworks and bodies of knowledge for an accepted sub- Indicators of attainment Identifies relevant constraints and requirements and develops an accurate description of the problem.
-Relevant Learning Outcome(s) Description of assessment task (value %) Gathers engineering knowledge from sources such as • xxxx • xxxxx (5%)
+SK4: Engineering specialist knowledge that provides theoretical frameworks and bodies of knowledge for an accepted sub-discipline. i.
+Prepare and embed after the graduate attribute descriptor and indicators of attainment a copy of the diagram of the course design created in Section D of Part I. Then use colour coding as set out in Schedule 5 to illustrate the progressive development of the Graduate Attribute and use of the attribute in further courses i.
+Provide a table summarising alignment of course learning outcomes using the template and guidance in Schedule 5 i.
+Using references to the tables, and as necessary provide: a brief written description of the approach to the development of this attribute and its underpinning knowledge; No change.